Chinese room: Other minds and zombies: meaninglessness

+Other minds reply

 The "Other Minds Reply" points out that Searle's argument is a version of the problem of other minds, applied to machines.
 There is no way we can determine if other people's subjective experience is the same as our own.
 We can only study their behavior (i.e., by giving them our own Turing test).
 Critics of Searle argue that he is holding the Chinese room to a higher standard than we would hold an ordinary person.

 Nils Nilsson writes "If a program behaves as if it were multiplying, most of us would say that it is, in fact, multiplying.
 For all I know, Searle may only be behaving as if he were thinking deeply about these matters.
 But, even though I disagree with him, his simulation is pretty good, so I'm willing to credit him with real thought."

-Alan Turing anticipated Searle's line of argument (which he called "The Argument from Consciousness") in 1950 and makes the other minds reply.
+Turing anticipated Searle's line of argument (which he called "The Argument from Consciousness") in 1950 and makes the other minds reply.
 He noted that people never consider the problem of other minds when dealing with each other.
 He writes that "instead of arguing continually over this point it is usual to have the polite convention that everyone thinks."
 The Turing test simply extends this "polite convention" to machines.
 He does not intend to solve the problem of other minds (for machines or people) and he does not think we need to.

-Several philosophers argue that consciousness, as Searle describes it, does not exist.
-This position is sometimes referred to as eliminative materialism: the view that consciousness is not a concept that can "enjoy reduction" to a strictly mechanical (i.e. material) description, but rather is a concept that will be simply eliminated once the way the material brain works is fully understood, in just the same way as the concept of a demon has already been eliminated from science rather than enjoying reduction to a strictly mechanical description, and that our experience of consciousness is, as Daniel Dennett describes it, a "user illusion".
-Other mental properties, such as original intentionality (also called “meaning”, “content”, and “semantic character”), are also commonly regarded as special properties related to beliefs and other propositional attitudes.
-Eliminative materialism maintains that propositional attitudes such as beliefs and desires, among other intentional mental states that have content, do not exist.
-If eliminative materialism is the correct scientific account of human cognition then the assumption of the Chinese room argument that "minds have mental contents (semantics)" must be rejected.